jwodder/doapi/DESIGN.md

   a given name) instead of a list of objects?
     - This would lead to problems when trying to operate with a wait.

-- When fetching or operating with the `F` policy, should nonexistent names be ignored without an error (and represented by `[]` in list-of-list output)?
+- When fetching with the `F` policy, should nonexistent names be ignored without an error (and represented by `[]` in list-of-list output)?
+    - Only do this when a flag (`--ignore`?  `--null-no-names`?) is supplied?
+    - Don't do this when operating.

 - Options for manipulating the duplicate name policy:
     - `--unique` — sets the policy to `EEE`